domdavis/ch-products-elite-map/README.md

 Button | Action                | Shift Action
 ------ | --------------------- | ------------
-Btn 4  | UI Select             | `ESC` Key
+Btn 4  | UI Select             | UI Back
-Btn 3  | Comms Panel           | Comms Panel
+Btn 3  | Comms Panel           | Galaxy Map
 Btn 2  | Disable Flight Assist | Disable Flight Assist Btn 1  | Jettison All Cargo    | Jettison All Cargo

-Shift + Button 4 is provided to allow a 'back' button of sorts allowing for easy exit from the station menus and galaxy map.
-In game it will bring up the 'Pause Menu'.
+With the addition of `UI Back` the shifted action for button 4 has been mapped to this.
+Currently there is no longer any way to bring up the 'Pause Menu' in game so you'll need to use `ESC` on the keyboard.
+The `UI Back` mapping doesn't appear to work in the _Galaxy Map_, however, pressing `shift` `Button 3` again will exit the map.

 Button 2 will disable flight assist as long as it's held.